 Communicate regularly with all members of your team

-Only 45% of employees say their employer has communicated in the last 12 months what would happen at the workplace if a weather emergency or natural disaster occurred, according to The Workforce Institute.
+Only 45% of employees say their employer has communicated in the last 12 months what would happen at the workplace if an emergency occurred, according to The Workforce Institute.
 Effective communication is crucial for ensuring that everyone on your job site is aware of potential hazards and follows safe practices that reduce risks.
 Since temporary workers may not be as familiar with your operations, it’s especially important to relay as much information as possible to ensure their safety.
 This includes providing specific instructions and responsibilities in the event of an emergency.
 By helping everyone understand their roles, you can create a safer and more productive workplace for everyone involved.

 PeopleReady helps ensure the safety of your temporary workers

 At PeopleReady, our flexible and temporary staffing solutions are designed to ensure the well-being of our associates and our company.
 For example, we do the following:

 - Send workers who can follow safety training and education.